ericoporto/ags-manual-wiki/acintro6.md

 This is the Import Sprite window.
 You'll see the image from the file that you chose, along with various options.
-The Zoom slider on the left allows you to zoom in on the image (very useful for 320x200-resolution graphics), and the "Transparent colour" option allows you to choose how AGS decides which colour is the image's transparent colour.
+The Zoom slider on the left allows you to zoom in on the image (very useful for 320x200-resolution graphics), and the "Transparent color" option allows you to choose how AGS decides which color is the image's transparent color.

 Now, you have two choices.
 If you want to import the whole image, just click the "Import Whole Image" button, and you're done.
 If on the other